kanidm/kanidm/book/src/repl/deployment.md

 {{#template ../templates/kani-warning.md
 imagepath=../images
 title=WARNING
 text=Replication is a newely developed feature.
 This means it requires manual configuration and careful monitoring.
-You should keep backups if you choose to proceed.
+You should take regular backups if you choose to proceed.
 }}

 <!-- deno-fmt-ignore-end -->